 Following a balanced diet that is low in fat and simple carbohydrates and high in lean protein and whole grains is beneficial for both sexes.
-However, the following foods are particularly beneficial for men:
+However, the following foods are particularly great for supporting men’s health:

 9 Beneficial Foods for Men: